chriswessels/ember-hammer/README.md

 ##Usage

+###With ember-cli

+In your ember-cli project directory, run the following:

+    $ bower install --save hammerjs
+    $ bower install --save ember-hammer

+In your Brocfile.js, before `module.exports = app.toTree();`, add the following lines:

+    app.import('vendor/hammerjs/hammer.js');
+    app.import('vendor/ember-hammer/ember-hammer.js');

+That should be it.
+You'll now be able to define a `gestures` object in your views.

+###With globals

-First, include the `ember-hammer.js` file into your asset delivery pipeline (ideally this should include minification, concatenation and gzipping). ember-hammer should be included prior to the code that initializes your Ember application (but before Ember.js itself).
+First, include the `ember-hammer.js` file into your asset delivery pipeline (ideally this should include minification, concatenation and gzipping). ember-hammer should be included prior to the code that initializes your Ember application (but before Ember.js itself), but after the inclusion of Hammer.js.

-You can install ember-hammer via [Bower](http://bower.io/) using `bower install --save ember-hammer`.
+###Once included

 Next, define a `gestures` object in any view that you'd like to enable gestural behaviour for.
 Inside this object, define any Hammer.js gestural event as a key, with the callback function as the value.